BFLTeam/ICB_code/README.md

 To use the code, please cite the paper:

 Qingyong Xu, S. Ghosh, X. Xu, Yi Huang and A. W. K. Kong, "Tattoo detection based on CNN and remarks on the NIST database," 2016 International Conference on Biometrics (ICB), Halmstad, 2016, pp. 1-7.

+The data for this paper can be acquired here:https://github.com/BFLTeam/NTU_Dataset